November 8, 2025 (4mo ago) — last updated February 20, 2026 (1mo ago)

 Accountability and Real‑World Application

-Here’s the thing: the most important work happens between your sessions.
-This is when you take the strategies you’ve learned and apply them to your actual, messy, real-world life.
+The most important work often happens between sessions.
+This is when you apply the strategies you’ve learned to your actual, messy, real‑world life.
 Your coach becomes your accountability partner.

 How to Find the Right Coach for You

 Choosing a partner for your personal growth is one of the most important decisions you can make.
-The connection you build with your executive function coach can be the very thing that turns this process from a checklist of tasks into a truly empowering collaboration.
+The connection you build with your executive function coach can be the difference between a checkbox exercise and a truly empowering collaboration.

 The Non‑Negotiables

-Before you even start booking consultation calls, you can narrow the field significantly by looking for a few core qualifications.
-Think of these as the foundational elements that ensure a coach has the professional training and ethical grounding to support you effectively.
+Before you start booking consultations, look for a few core qualifications.
+Think of these as the foundation that ensures a coach has the professional training and ethical grounding to support you effectively.

-Professional Certification: Look for credentials from a respected organization, with the International Coaching Federation (ICF) being the most widely recognized.
-Certification shows a coach has completed rigorous training and is committed to a professional code of ethics.
+• Professional Certification: Look for credentials from a respected organization, with the International Coaching Federation (ICF) being the most widely recognized.
+Certification shows a coach has completed rigorous training and is committed to a professional code of ethics.4

-Specialized Experience: A general life coach might not have the specific toolkit you need.
-It’s best to seek out coaches who focus on executive function coaching for adults.
-Even better, find someone with direct experience helping neurodivergent individuals or clients with ADHD if that’s your situation.
+• Specialized Experience: A general life coach might not have the toolkit you need.
+Seek coaches who focus on executive function coaching for adults, and ideally someone with direct experience helping neurodivergent individuals or clients with ADHD1.

 Questions to Ask During Your Consultation

 The initial consultation is your chance to interview potential coaches.
-Don't hold back!
-This is your opportunity to gather the information you need to make a confident choice.
-Frame it not as a sales call, but as a mutual discovery session to see if you’re a good fit for each other.
+Frame it as a mutual discovery session to see if you’re a good fit for each other.

-Here are some powerful questions to get the conversation started:
+Here are powerful questions to get the conversation started:

-Can you describe your coaching philosophy and overall approach?
-This helps you understand how they work.
-Are they highly structured and data-driven, or more intuitive and exploratory?
+1. Can you describe your coaching philosophy and overall approach?
+Do they lean more structured and data‑driven or more intuitive and exploratory?

-What’s your experience working with adults who have challenges similar to mine?
-You can ask for general examples of how they’ve helped others with goals like overcoming procrastination, building organizational systems, or mastering time management.
+2. What’s your experience with adults who have challenges similar to mine?
+Examples like overcoming procrastination, building organizational systems, or mastering time management help you gauge fit.

-How do you help clients track their progress?
-A great coach will have a clear method for defining what success looks like and measuring it, so you can see the tangible results of your work.
+3. How do you help clients track progress?
+A clear method for defining success and measuring it is essential.

-What does a typical coaching session with you look like?
-This question peels back the curtain on the dynamic.
-Is it a structured check-in, a collaborative brainstorming session, or something else entirely?
+4. What does a typical coaching session look like?
+Is it structured check‑ins, collaborative brainstorming, or something else?

-Remember, the goal isn't just to find a coach, but to find a thinking partner.
-The right person won't just give you answers; they'll ask powerful questions that help you find your own.
+Remember, the goal isn’t just to find a coach, but to find a thinking partner who asks powerful questions to help you find your own answers.

 Creating a Shortlist: A Practical Checklist

-After your calls, take a few minutes to review your notes.
-Seeing the comparison in black and white can often make the best choice feel much clearer.
+After your calls, review your notes.
+A simple black‑and‑white comparison can make the best choice clearer.

 Trusting Your Gut

-Did you feel genuinely heard and understood?
-Does their communication style click with yours?
-You'll be sharing your biggest challenges and vulnerabilities in these sessions, so feeling a sense of psychological safety and trust is non-negotiable.
+After credentials, questions, and comparisons, the final decision often comes down to connection.
+Do you feel heard and understood?
+Will the coach’s communication style click with yours?
+You’ll be sharing your biggest challenges and vulnerabilities, so psychological safety and trust are non‑negotiable.

-If a coach makes you feel judged, misunderstood, or pressured, they aren’t the right fit—no matter how impressive their resume looks.
+If a coach makes you feel judged or pressured, they aren’t the right fit—no matter how impressive their resume.

 Answering Your Questions About Executive Function Coaching

-Even with a clear picture of the benefits, you probably have a few questions before jumping in.
-That's completely normal.
-Let’s tackle some of the most common ones I hear from adults considering executive function coaching.
+Even with a clear picture of the benefits, you probably have questions.
+Here are some of the most common ones adults ask about executive function coaching.

 How Is This Different from Therapy?

-This is the big one, and it's a critical distinction.
-Both coaching and therapy are incredibly valuable, but they serve different purposes.
-I like to use an analogy: therapy is like archaeology.
-It often involves carefully digging into your past to understand how it shaped you, to heal emotional wounds, and to process trauma.
+This is the big one and a critical distinction.
+Both are valuable, but they serve different purposes.
+Therapy often digs into the past to heal emotional wounds, while coaching focuses on practical, forward‑looking strategies you can use today.

 How Long Until I See Results?

-The goal of executive function coaching isn't just to solve today's problems.
-It's to equip you with a durable toolkit of skills and strategies that you can adapt and use for the rest of your life, long after your sessions have ended.
+The goal of executive function coaching isn’t just to solve today’s problems.
+It’s to equip you with a durable toolkit of skills you can use for life.

 Is This Coaching Only for People with ADHD?